mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/lda-capacity-exception.md

 ---
 title: LDACapacityException class
-description: The exception that is thrown when a field being get or set on the LDA is beyond the LDA length.
+description: "The exception that is thrown when a field being get or set on the LDA is beyond the LDA length. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 The exception that is thrown when a field being get or set on the LDA is beyond the LDA length.